Overview and Registration

-By using AYF you’ll gain new knowledge, learn how to apply it, and be better prepared to make sound land acquisition choices.
-Each lesson covers a single topic area with stories that illustrate the issues, as well as links to additional resources.
+By using AYF, you’ll gain new knowledge, learn how to apply it, and be better prepared to make sound land acquisition choices.
 Simple worksheets are provided to help you assess your situation and to systematically develop a well thought-out action for acquiring your plan for your farm acquisition.

 AYF is free and available to anyone.
-Simply register to access the course.
+Simply register below to access the course.

 Logged in already?
 Return to the lessons.